JannicBeck/undox/README.md

 ## Parameters

 ### initAction
-You may have wondered where `{ type: 'INIT' }` inside the history comes from.
+You may have wondered where `{ type: 'undox/INIT' }` inside the history comes from.
 It is the default init action with which your reducer is called when it is initialized.

 ```js